bonnefoi/bspwm_swap/README.md

 # bspwm_swap or "Swapping is not Swallowing"
-This a solution to allow bspwm to **swap** the shell's window with the window of the program that you launch from it.
+This a solution to allow bspwm to **swap** the terminal window with the window of the program that you launch from it.

-*This script use the hidden state of a window maintained by bspwm to hide the shell's window and swap its position with the window created by the last command.*
+*This script use the hidden state of a window maintained by bspwm to hide the terminal window and swap its position with the window created by the last command.*

 *It uses the *events* provided by **bspwm** to watch when the window of the last command is closed to unhide the shell's window.*